sochalewski/UIImageViewAlignedSwift/README.md

 github "sochalewski/UIImageViewAlignedSwift" ~> 0.1
 ```

-Run `carthage update` to build the framework and drag the built `Alamofire.framework` into your Xcode project.
+Run `carthage update` to build the framework and drag the built `UIImageViewAlignedSwift.framework` into your Xcode project.

 ## What is it?